Ponds Alive!

 Ponds are vital freshwater habitats for a diverse range of species including amphibians like frogs and toads, mammals such as bats, hedgehogs and water voles, and a long list of exciting plants and insects.
 Unfortunately, across the UK, we’re losing our ponds — with half a million thought to have been lost over the last 100 years — and many of the species that depend on them are now in decline due to habitat loss and other factors including pollution and climate change.

-Our ‘Ponds Alive!’ project is an exciting community-led initiative taking place in West Somerset.
-Coordinated by Somerset Wildlife Trust volunteer Elizabeth Atkinson, it aims to help revitalise, enhance, and increase local freshwater habitats, while also encouraging more people to get involved by creating ponds and sharing their finds through citizen science to help us learn more about West Somerset’s ponds and pond life.
+Our ‘Ponds Alive!’ project was an exciting community-led initiative which took place in West Somerset during 2025.
+Coordinated by Somerset Wildlife Trust volunteer Elizabeth Atkinson, it aimed to help revitalise, enhance, and increase local freshwater habitats, while also encouraging more people to get involved by creating ponds and sharing their finds through citizen science to help us learn more about West Somerset’s ponds and pond life.

-Through this project I hope to develop a growing community of pond-watchers, pond-makers and Pond ambassadors.
-One of the single most important things you can do for wildlife in your own space is to create a pond, however small.
-And we need to enhance our local ponds so that wildlife really flourishes in them, from frogs to plants to insects!
+Through this project we have developed a community of pond-watchers, pond-makers and Pond ambassadors.
+One of the single most important things you can do for wildlife in your own space is to create a pond, however small!

 Common frog.
 Image: Elizabeth Atkinson